 Important information about Unity Trust Bank

-Unity Trust Bank is authorised and regulated by the Financial Services Authority and is entered in the FSA's register under number 204570.
+Unity Trust Bank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Unity Trust Bank is entered in the FSA's register under number 204570.

 Registered in England and Wales no. 1713124.

 VAT registration number 145 1242 02.

 Registered office: Nine Brindleyplace, Birmingham, B1 2HB.

 Unity Trust Bank is committed to making sure that you have full details about our products and services and your rights and responsibilities.
 For more information click here.